-- Why does Blockchain fundamentally change IP management?
+- Why does Blockchain fundamentally change IP and data management?

 A Blockchain, often called a distributed ledger, is a decentralized network existing on thousands of servers.
 Information held on a Blockchain exists as a shared and continually reconciled database, with transactions grouped in blocks that contain digital fingerprints of all previous blocks.
 As the database is not stored in any single location, its records are public, online and easily verifiable and cannot be controlled by any single entity.
 The Blockchain database has no single point of failure that can be corrupted or hacked and data, once stored, cannot be edited.
 This leads to the immutability of data stored on such a database and affords the Blockchain notary-like characteristics and the ability to document individual user actions or rights, which can later be used as evidence in legal proceedings.
 This makes IP protection and management easier, faster and more secure.
 For this reason, Blockchain technology is considered by international regulators and IP stakeholders such as WIPO (the World Intellectual Property Organization), OECD, WTO, the European Commission, European Intellectual Property Office, the European Patent Office, many national patent offices and global law firms to have the potential to fundamentally change IP management.
 An increasing number of countries now use Blockchain as the technology for secure registries, several states in the United States have passed laws that explicitly legitimize the use of Blockchain technology in both commerce and corporate governance and courts around the world accept Blockchain as means of evidence.
 Vaultitude uses the Ethereum Blockchain, one of the most trusted networks, to allow users to store IP related information and is widely regarded as a perfect example of how this breakthrough technology can be used as a convenient and secure application to support innovators by improving IP protection and management.

-- Why should I protect my intellectual property?
+- Why should I protect my sensitive information?

-Without protection of intellectual property in all its many forms- such as ideas, trade secrets, art, inventions and research - organizations and individuals cannot benefit from their innovations and as a result would have to focus less on research and development.
+Without protection of intellectual property in all its many forms- such as ideas, documents, trade secrets, contracts, art, inventions and research - organizations and individuals cannot benefit from their innovations.
 Protecting IP rights is important because they can be sold or licensed and thus ensure important revenue streams, often form an essential part of marketing or branding and can be integral to the core services of a business and its long-term viability.